felipetesc/lapce-sweetraw-theme/README.md

-# lapce-sweet-theme
+# lapce-sweetraw-theme
-Theme for Lapce inspired on Sweet from Eliver Lara
+Dark theme inspired on Sweet Theme from Eliver Lara